tokio-rs/website/content/docs/overview.md

 # Fast

-Tokio is built on the Rust programming language, which is in of itself very fast.
+Tokio is built on the Rust programming language, which is itself very fast.
 Applications built with Tokio will get those same benefits.
 Tokio's design is also geared towards enabling applications to be as fast as possible.